jwidess/grab-o-scope/README.md

 _...a cross-platform command line tool for capturing your oscilloscope display in a .png file._

-`grab-o-scope` is a Python-based command-line utility to capture screenshots from a variety of oscilloscopes and save them as PNG files, designed to run under Windoes, Linux and macOS.
+`grab-o-scope` is a Python-based command-line utility to capture screenshots from a variety of oscilloscopes and save them as PNG files, designed to run under Windows, Linux and macOS.

 ![example screen grab](./assets/example-grab.png)